ndbucksmith/tf.climate/README.md

 albedo

 convolutions of surrouning area such as

   NS and EW slope

   STD of elevation

-The ultimate goal of this project is a validated differentiable function that can be used to determine climate sensitivity to greenhouse gas warming.
+The  goal of this project is a validated differentiable function that can be used to determine climate sensitivity to greenhouse gas warming.